ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 -----

-### CQL0082: argument [number] must be numeric 'function'

-The indicated argument of the named function must be numeric.
+### CQL0082 available for re-use

 -----

-### CQL0083: argument must be numeric 'SUM'

-The argument of SUM must be numeric.
+### CQL0083 available for re-use

 -----

-### CQL0084 available for re-use
+### CQL0084: argument [n] has an invalid type; valid types are: 'type1' 'type2' in 'function'

+The argument at the named position is requried to be one of the named types in the named function.

 -----